 Sebaceous adenitis is an inflammatory skin disease that can affect Poodles.
 It can cause itching, hair loss, infections, blistering and scaling of the skin.

 There is not currently a DNA test for sebaceous adenines.
 For this reason, it is important to ask your breeder whether any dogs in the line had skin problems.
 If they did, then you should find another line to buy your puppy from.

 Addison’s Disease is an adrenal hormone disorder that causes problems with the dog’s blood composition.

 Symptoms can be quite vague and hard for the vet to diagnose.
 These symptoms include lethargy, gastro-intestinal issues, a low temperature and pain.

 There is no current DNA test for Addison’s.
 Thus, you will need to ask about family

 Autoimmune Haemolytic Anemia

-Also known as Immune-Mediated Haemolytic Anemia, this condition occurs when the dog’s immune system destroys it’s own oxygen carrying red blood cells.
+Also known as Immune-Mediated Haemolytic Anemia, this condition occurs when the dog’s immune system destroys its own oxygen-carrying red blood cells.

-Your puppy’s parents should have had the following tests:
+To sum up, your puppy’s parents should have had the following tests: